Aid to Victims of Domestic Abuse (AVDA)

 Divorce and other family law matters are primarily accepted for low to moderate income clients, but any case may be considered based on exceptional circumstances (e.g. extreme danger).

-Cases are accepted for representation only within the Harris County court system.
+Cases are accepted for representation only within the Harris County and Fort Bend County court systems.

 What if I have an emergency?

 If you have an emergency involving domestic violence, please contact as soon as you are able to do so safely.

 Make sure to let the intake worker know about any urgent deadlines.
 All conversations are confidential.

 The mission of AVDA (Aid to Victims of Domestic Abuse) is to end family violence by advocating for the safety and self-determination of victims, promoting accountability for abusers, and fostering a community response to abuse.